Opening and Marketing

 - Have I acknowledged my competition and limitations?
 It may be hard to compete with Wal-Mart or Home Depot.
 These "category killer" discount chains have powerful buying power and efficiencies of scale.
 Does your marketing plan serve a special niche?

-- Do I have a one-year cash flow projection prepared to insure there will be ongoing liquidity?
+- Do I have a one-year cash flow projection prepared to ensure there will be ongoing liquidity?

-- If I plan to sell on credit terms, is my credit rating policy in place to avoid taking on customers with poor credit ratings?
-(The last thing you need is to have customers who don't pay on time, and good customers will respect you for this policy).
+- Will I sell on credit and, if so, do I have a credit-rating policy in place for customers?
+The last thing you need is to have customers who don't pay on time, and good customers will respect you for this policy.

 - Is my business plan complete and in written format?
 Does it include pre-opening, first year and long-range planning?
 It will play a key role in securing investors and will help uncover any weaknesses in the planning process.